jontze/cadency-rs/README.md

 ## Permissions

-Cadency requires the `bot` **scope** and several permissions on a server to work properly Therefore, ensure to set these in the developer portal during the creation of the invite link:
+Cadency requires the `bot` **scope** and several permissions on a server to work properly.
+Therefore, ensure to set these in the developer portal during the creation of the invite link:

 - `Send Messages`
 - `Connect`